Which Plastics Are Safe For Gardening?

 Well, I was curious too, so I decided to go deep into the world of plastics and figure it all out for you all!

-In addition, I wanted to address soil gardening and how plastics work in the soil-based garden because it’s not uniformly the same — when you bring soil into the mix, a whole different category of use appears, particularly when you get into things like grow bags or GreenStalks!
+In addition, I wanted to address how different garden setups interact with plastics differently because it’s not uniformly the same.
+When you bring soil, moisture, and sun exposure into the mix, a whole different category of considerations appears, particularly when you get into things like grow bags or GreenStalks!

 Let’s talk about plastics in the garden and which are safe for you to use!

-Below is a breakdown of each type of plastic, what products use it, and if it’s safe to use in the garden — and how they should be used when they’re used!
+Below is a breakdown of each type of plastic, what products use it, and if it’s safe to use in the garden, along with how to use them properly!

 Plastic Type 1 – PET

-Plastic marked with a 1 is made of Polyethylene Terephthalate or PET.
-It’s one of the most common plastics for food items like soda bottles, jars of peanut butter, or, if you’re like me, jars of ghee you use for cooking.
+Plastic marked with a 1 is made of Polyethylene Terephthalate, or PET.
+It’s one of the most common plastics for food items like soda bottles, jars of peanut butter, or, if you’re like me, jars of ghee for cooking.
 One of the issues with this type of plastic is that it tends to take on the aroma of food that’s been stored in it.

 It’s one of the most commonly recycled plastics and is almost exclusively used for single-use items since it can break down when exposed to light or heat for long periods.

-If you’re paying attention, that means it’s not always the best choice for your garden since gardens typically are exposed to quite a bit of light and heat!
-But having said that, some forms of PET are UV-resistant and can last longer than others – you have to investigate the variety you have.
+If you’re paying attention, that means it’s not always the best choice for your garden since gardens typically get quite a bit of light and heat!
+But having said that, some forms of PET are UV-resistant and can last longer than others; you have to investigate the variety you have.

 A larger concern when using PET in the garden is how new it is.
-Brand-new PET plastics are the most at risk of leaching, but it will take a while.
-Do you know how a bottle of water stored for a long time can take on a funky, stagnant flavor?
-That’s the worry that most people have; the chemicals in newer plastics may ebb out.
+Brand-new PET plastics carry the most risk of leaching, but it takes a while.
+You know how a bottle of water stored for a long time can take on a funky, stagnant flavor?
+That’s the worry most people have: the chemicals in newer plastics may leach out.

-This is more of a risk if you’re storing liquids in your plastic than if it’s just simply touching soil.
-Remember, leaching requires the presence of moisture; soil allows excess moisture to drain away from the plastic and out whatever drainage holes are present.
-This means that using your old soda bottles for holding potting mix and flowers with drainage holes poked into them isn’t necessarily a major risk — and, in fact, can be an effective reuse for a growing season or two before you send the bottle off for recycling.
-But you may want to avoid using PET in your hydroponics setup, as you deliberately store water and liquid nutrients in that use case.
+This risk is greater when plastic is in prolonged contact with moisture.
+Soil allows excess moisture to drain away from the plastic and out through whatever drainage holes are present.
+This means that using your old soda bottles for holding potting mix and flowers with drainage holes poked into them isn’t necessarily a major risk, and can actually be an effective reuse for a growing season or two before you send the bottle off for recycling.

 Plastic Type 2 – HDPE

 Plastic marked with a 2 is made of High-Density Polyethylene.
 You see HDPE everywhere, from milk jugs to detergent bottles.
-It’s one of the best and safest types of plastic for food consumption as it resists UV rays and is extremely heat tolerant ( -148 to 176 F / -100 to 80 C ).
-Because of this, it’s an excellent choice for the hydroponic or aquaponic garden.
+It’s one of the best and safest types of plastic for food consumption as it resists UV rays and is extremely heat-tolerant, handling temperatures from -148°F to 176°F (-100°C to 80°C).
+Because of this, it’s an excellent all-around choice for garden use.

-In this particular instance, HDPE is also good for soil-based gardening too — but it’s harder to find it in soil-based gardening applications.
-You may find it in hoses or irrigation piping, but the only other common use for it is in the nursery pot market for heavy-duty nursery pots.
+You may encounter HDPE in hoses or irrigation piping, and it’s also common in the nursery pot market for heavy-duty pots.
 Usually, you’ll see HDPE used for larger nursery pots for small trees, but not in the lightweight plastic pots often found for retail sale.

 Plastic Type 3 – PVC